Rubberazer/Darkpaw_motion_opencv/README.md

   Compile: rename 'makefile3' to 'makefile' and type 'make', pigpio and opencv libraries should be installed previously, also mongoose.c and mongoose.h are     required

   Execute: sudo ./3_darkpaw
+ Version 4: Same functionality as 3 but terminating threads properly, cleaning up comments and tidying up a bit, all files hanging from 'main' in the repository